disorderedmaterials/dissolve/web/content/docs/get/compilation.md

 Dissolve uses the [`Conan`](https://conan.io/) package manager to satisfy external dependencies as far as possible. `ANTLR4` is not available via Conan (yet) and so must either be installed from platform-specific repositories or built alongside Dissolve using the relevant configuration options.
 See the [compilation instructions]({{< ref "compilation#install-antlr4" >}}) for more information.

-### Dissolve (Multithreaded Version)
+### MPI (for versions 0.5.X, 0.6.X, and 0.7.X)

+Version 0.7.X of Dissolve uses MPI for parallelism, so a suitable MPI implementation providing `mpic++` is required - MPI-based parallelism is enabled by passing `-DPARALLEL:bool=true` to `cmake`.
+It is *not* recommended to build version 0.8 with MPI enabled, since MPI+threading is only experimental in this version.

+### Multithreading (for version 0.8.X)

 As of version 0.8 the default is for Dissolve to be built with multithreading enabled - this applies to both the command-line and GUI versions.
 If you really want a truly serial code, pass `-DMULTI_THREADING:bool=false` to `cmake`.

-### Dissolve (MPI-enabled)

-Version 0.7.X of Dissolve uses MPI for parallelism, so a suitable MPI implementation providing `mpic++` is required - MPI-based parallelism is enabled by passing `-DPARALLEL:bool=true` to `cmake`.
-It is *not* recommended to build version 0.8 with MPI enabled, since MPI+threading is only experimental in this version.

 ### GUI